 1. The 18-hole golf course

-Shangri-La’s signature 18-hole golf course was designed by Rodney Wright and is set amid a vast coconut palm and pineapple plantation.
+Shangri-La’s signature 18-hole golf course was designed by Rodney Wright and is set amid a vast coconut palm and pineapple plantation – this sprawling course makes the Shangri-La Hambantota one of the best golf resorts in Sri Lanka.
 Though it is hot in this part of Sri Lanka, you can stay cool with the ocean breeze and zip around on one of the hotel’s golf buggies.
 All 55 golf caddies have been trained by the hotel’s director of golf who hails from France originally, and he also hosts golf discovery sessions for anyone (kids included) who is new to the sport.

 2. The beach and pools (yes, multiple pools)

 If you’re in the “no idea how golf works” club like me, head straight to one of the hotel’s pools.
 The hotel is home to not one, not two, but THREE pool areas.
 The sunset pool is the perfect place for a sundowner cocktail or two (try the white sangria), before you mosey on over to one of the property’s restaurants for a delicious dinner.
 The lagoon pool is a long winding pool that’s perfect for families, and kids have their own dedicated pool area to splash around in.

 The hotel also offers access to a long stretch of sandy beach which is perfect for a stroll and dip, but only during the peak season from November to around February.
 During the other seasons the ocean can be quite choppy with lots of rip currents.